zsiciarz/django-envelope/docs/customization.rst

 If you want some more fine-grained control over the contact form, you can supply additional optional arguments to the view function.
-Instead of including the application's URLconf, hook the ``envelope.views.contact`` view into your ``urls.py``.
+Instead of including the application's URLconf, hook the :func:`envelope.views.contact` view into your ``urls.py``.
 The following optional arguments are recognized by the view function:

 * ``form_class``: Which form class to use for contact message handling.
-  The default (``ContactForm``) is often enough, but you can subclass it if you want, or even replace with a totally custom class.
+  The default (:class:`envelope.forms.ContactForm`) is often enough, but you can subclass it if you want, or even replace with a totally custom class.
 The only requirement is that your custom class has a ``save()`` method which should send the message somewhere.
 Stick to the default, or its subclasses.